9 Words That Tap Into the Psychology of Giving

 Select a couple of adjectives from this list and weave them into your ask.
-Make the connection for your supporters between the act of a contribution and their innermost perceptions of who they are as individuals.
+Make the connection for your supporters between contributing to a campaign and their innermost perceptions of who they are as individuals.

 Tailoring the Tone of an Ask

-Because donors are more likely to give when making a contribution is personally meaningful to them, customize your language so that supporters can connect supporting your cause as a part of their core sense as individuals.
+A crucial component of your fundraising ask lies in its tone, as well as the audience.
+Since donors are more likely to give when contributing is personally meaningful to them, customize your language so they can connect supporting your cause with their core sense of individuality.

-Donors will also give when they can trust and feel satisfied with the way they are treated by the organization.
-That being said, remember that your “thank-you” is just as important as your “please.”
+Donors also give when they can trust and feel satisfied with the way they’re treated by your organization.
+Remember that your “thank you” is just as important as your “please.”
 Promptly thank your donors, inform them about the outcome of your campaign, and let them know how their contributions helped make a difference.
-A critical ingredient to a long-term relationship with your donors is saying thank you.
-[Tweet this quote!]